cgcardona/startup-specialist-prompts/README.md

 - **Provide consistent expertise** across different sessions
 - **Create focused problem-solving approaches** tailored to specific challenges
 - **Scale specialist knowledge** without hiring constraints
+- **Embody professional identities** that inspire confidence and expertise

 Transform your AI assistant into a team of experts.
 Choose your specialist and start building better solutions today.

 ---

-*"The right prompt is like having the right expert in the room."*
+*"The right prompt is like having the right expert in the room — with the personality, expertise, and confidence to guide you to success."*